ashutosh-sharma/Movie-Trailer-Website-Project-1---FSND---Udacity/README.md

 4. You will be opened with a webpage which is dynamically created using python scripts.

 ## Prerequisites:
- 1. Python, if not installed on your system, [Install python](https://www.python.org) **You should have Python and a Web browser(Google Chrome) installed on your computer before running this project.**
+ 1. Python 2.x.x, if not installed on your system, [Install python](https://www.python.org) **You should have Python and a Web browser(Google Chrome) installed on your computer before running this project.**

 ## Moving over project files: